-Today’s exercise is one of the most straightforward approaches to active meditation there is.
-It is all about you, an excellent path, a trail, a nice bench overlooking a lake, or a long walk by the beach.
+Today’s exercise is one of the most straightforward approaches to active meditation.
+It is about you, an excellent path, a trail, a nice bench overlooking a lake, or a long walk by the beach.

 And this is all you need: